 Trained caregivers can ease stress for everyone involved by not only taking care of household duties, provide transportation, or help with hygiene and personal care, but they can also be a companion with a listening ear who can offer emotional and intellectual engagement.

 “As we get older, we need more help, and home care helps my husband with activities of daily living,” says Margo.
 “They’ll coach him through shaving and brushing his teeth and help him with showering and getting clothes on.
 It’s really nice to have caregivers that he’s familiar with and who know his routine.
 They even schedule enough time so they can watch baseball with him because he loves that… We love the caregivers who come here,” she explains.
 “They (Snyder Village) send us really good people.
 That’s the main thing.”

 Snyder Village in Metamora is a life plan community that offers independent living in its retirement cottages and apartments.
 Beautiful assisted living accommodations, memory care programs, skilled nursing care, and physical therapy are also available on campus.
-Its home care services support individuals in Peoria, Tazewell, Woodford, and Marshall Counties and can be reached by calling (309) 367-2300.
-For more information on all that Snyder Village offers, call (309) 367-4300 or visit www.snydervillage.com.
+Its home care services support individuals in Peoria, Tazewell, Woodford, and Marshall Counties.
+For more information on Snyder Village Home Care, call (309) 367-2300 or click here.